minmus-9/sisoap/README.md

 As a final note, passing circular data structures into the core will definitely cause infinite loops.
-Fixing this would have a grave performance impact and so this hasn't been done.
+Fixing this would have a grave performance impact and so it hasn't been implemented.

 ## License